All rangers in Scotland work to deliver the following National Ranger aims:

 They work collaboratively to provide an innovative, inspirational and professional service.
 They are committed to enhancing public enjoyment, understanding and care of the outdoors; are focused on maintaining the quality and relevance of their work; and recognised, valued and supported by their employers, other related professions and the public.

-CNPA directly grant aid nine of these Ranger Services and works with all of them to co-ordinate the network of Cairngorm’s Rangers.
+The CNPA grant aids seven of these Ranger Services and works with all of them to co-ordinate the network of Cairngorm’s Rangers.

 Ranger Services in the Cairngorms National Park Infographic 2018